kyma-incubator/milv/README.md

 ## Development

-To contribute to this project, follow the rules from the general [CONTRIBUTING.md](https://github.com/kyma-project/community/blob/master/contributing/02-contributing.md) document in the `community` repository.
+If you want contribute this project, firstly read [CONTRIBUTING.md](CONTRIBUTING.md) file for details of submitting pull requests.

 ## License